 The agency has provided an additional $46,389,561 since 1993 to the taconite producers through its Taconite Assistance Program ($14 million) and the Producers Grant Program PGP, ($21,466,186 Minnesota Statute §298.2961).
 In 1996, the board approved using $10 million from the Douglas J. Johnson Trust Fund for the PGP through which IRRRB provided grants to taconite producers for environmentally unique reclamation projects and facility improvements.

-In March 2009, the University of Minnesota – Duluth, Labovitz School of Business and Economics Bureau of Business and Economic Research completed and released a study titled, ”The Economic Impact of Ferrous and Non-ferrous Mining on the State of Minnesota and on the Arrowhead Region and Douglas County, WI.”
-The data presented show that in 2007, taconite mining was responsible for 32% of the local area’s economy, forestry contributed 12% and tourism provided 11%.
+In November 2012, the University of Minnesota – Duluth, Labovitz School of Business and Economics Bureau of Business and Economic Research completed and released a study titled, ”The Economic Impact of Ferrous and Non-ferrous Mining on the State of Minnesota and the Arrowhead Region including Douglas County, Wisconsin.”
+The data presented show that in 2010, taconite mining was responsible for 30% of the local area’s economy, forestry contributed 10% and tourism provided 11%.
 Mining’s economic impact was three times greater than either forestry or tourism.